pyparsing/pyparsing/docs/HowToUsePyparsing.rst

       ``(operand_expr, num_operands, right_left_assoc, parse_action)``, where:

       - ``operand_expr`` - the pyparsing expression for the operator;
-        may also be a string, which will be converted to a Literal; if None, indicates an empty operator, such as the implied multiplication operation between 'm' and 'x' in "y = mx + b".
+        may also be a string, which will be converted to a Literal_; if ``None``, indicates an empty operator, such as the implied multiplication operation between 'm' and 'x' in "y = mx + b".

       - ``num_operands`` - the number of terms for this operator (must